“You stream crafts… on Twitch? I thought Twitch was just for video games! Reported!”

 “Where do you get your patterns?”

 I make most of my own patterns.
 I don’t share the emote patterns, as the emotes belong to their respective channel owners.
 Most of my other patterns are available on Etsy, Patreon, or both.
-Some of my older stuff can be found for free on my older, outdated craft site.
+There’s even free patterns on Patreon.